SPECFEM/specfem3d/CUBIT_GEOCUBIT/README.md

 This is the list of updates made on Jan 5, 2017:

-- compatibility with trelis 15+ and 16+
+- compatibility with Coreform Cubit 15+ and 16+

-- new merging chunk function (faster and more stable) for trelis 15+ (before it was only for cubit 12.2)
+- new merging chunk function (faster and more stable) for Coreform Cubit 15+ (before it was only for cubit 12.2)

 - pep8 beautification